 Q: What exactly is bankruptcy?

-A: When people or businesses are under attack by their creditors and are at risk of losing their assets, bankruptcy is a solution that is handled through a court proceeding where relief from debts is granted.
+When people or businesses are under attack by their creditors and are at risk of losing their assets, bankruptcy is a solution that is handled through a court proceeding, where relief from debts is granted.
 It is a legal right to request this relief.

 Q: Does a bankruptcy mean that I lose everything?

-A: Absolutely not.
+Absolutely not.
 Bankruptcy law is designed so that you won’t lose property that you’ve chosen to exempt.
 Generally, that would be your home, household furnishings, vehicles that members of your family drive, retirement accounts, or tools of your trade.
-An exemption puts that property out of the reach of creditors and the Bankruptcy Trustee.
+An exemption puts that property out of the reach of creditors and the bankruptcy trustee.
 You must still make payments on secured debts, like mortgages and vehicle loans in order to retain your home or vehicle.

 Q: What is Chapter 7?

-A: Chapter 7 is referred to as “straight bankruptcy.”
-With certain exceptions, all unsecured debt is discharged under Chapter 7.
-Chapter 7 bankruptcy stops repossessions, foreclosures, and garnishments, but does not require a repayment plan.
-Typically, you are able to keep all your property when you file Chapter 7.
-As long as you reaffirm and continue to pay your creditors with liens on your home or vehicle, you’ll be able to retain that property, as well.
+Chapter 7 is referred to as “straight bankruptcy.”
+With certain exceptions, all unsecured debts are discharged under chapter 7.
+Chapter 7 bankruptcy stops repossessions, foreclosures, and garnishments but does not require a repayment plan.
+Typically, you are able to keep all your property when you file chapter 7.
+As long as you reaffirm and continue to pay your creditors with liens on your home or vehicle, you’ll be able to retain that property as well.

 Q: What is Chapter 13?

-A: If you are employed and receiving regular income, Chapter 13 protection sets up a repayment plan that will be made through a Bankruptcy Trustee and distributed to some or all of your creditors.
+If you are employed and receiving regular income, chapter 13 protection sets up a repayment plan that will be made through a bankruptcy trustee and distributed to some or all of your creditors.
 Tax debts can be repaid through the repayment plan, usually without paying interest and penalties.
 This is a great advantage to individuals and businesses with IRS problems.

 Q: What if I’m currently in foreclosure?

-A: Chapter 13 will stop a foreclosure sale and allows past-due house payments to be put into the plan, to be repaid over three to five years.
-You may also qualify for home mortgage loan modifications during your Chapter 13.
+Chapter 13 will stop a foreclosure sale and allows past-due house payments to be put into the plan, to be repaid over three to five years.
+You may also qualify for home mortgage loan modifications during your chapter 13.

 Q: Will everyone know I’ve filed for bankruptcy protection?

-A: Bankruptcy is a matter of public record, but rarely can individuals find out without knowing where to look and paying a fee.
-Under Chapter 7, your employer is not notified.
-Under Chapter 13, payroll orders are typically required and will expose the situation.
-If you’re married, either you or your spouse’s paycheck will be subject to a payroll deduction according to the plan the court approves., and then that employer will be aware of the filing.
+Bankruptcy is a matter of public record, but rarely can individuals find out without knowing where to look and paying a fee.
+Under chapter 7, your employer is not notified.
+Under chapter 13, payroll orders are typically required and will expose the situation.
+If you’re married, either you or your spouse’s paycheck will be subject to a payroll deduction according to the plan the court approves, and then that employer will be aware of the filing.

 Q: Will I ever be able to get credit again?

-A: Yes.
-It won’t be long until you can qualify for credit, such as credit cards, vehicle and mortgage financing.
-Bankruptcy will stay on your credit report for 10 years, but most of our clients credit scores actually improve within the first two years following bankruptcy.
-Our office won’t guarantee a better credit score, and you will still need to make responsible choices after your bankruptcy is discharged.
+Yes.
+It won’t be long until you can qualify for credit, such as credit cards, vehicle, and mortgage financing.
+Bankruptcy will stay on your credit report for 10 years, but most of our clients' credit scores actually improve within the first two years following bankruptcy.
+Our office won’t assure you of a better credit score, and you will still need to make responsible choices after your bankruptcy is discharged.

 Q: How can I stop creditors from calling at home and work?

-A: The Bankruptcy Code requires creditors to stop all collection proceedings once you file.
+The bankruptcy code requires creditors to stop all collection proceedings once you file.
 Additionally, the Fair Debt Collection Practices Act requires debt collectors to go through your attorney once you’ve retained one, even before you file.

 Q: Can bankruptcy stop creditors from taking money directly from my bank account?